-It is a question we get asked all the time at Martens Legal.
+It is a question we get asked all the time at Martens Legal on the topic of divorce.
 The short answer – we wish we had one.

-The impact of divorce on children has been the subject of research for several decades; however, the answer is still undecided.
+While the impact of divorce on children has been the subject of research for several decades; the answer is really still unclear.

 In our opinion this is because it will depend on the child, the family dynamic and how parents react following separation.